A Beautiful Little Town in Panama Called Torio

 Anyways, that’s a general idea of how much food costs in Panama.
 It’s pretty reasonable compared to other places in North America, and since it’s fresh, it smells and tastes better.

 Now we’ve arrived in Torio.
-I have spent quite a bit of time in Torio, and every time I go back, I end up having a more fantastic time than the last.
-I briefly lived in Torio for a few months with Katie and Scot and thoroughly enjoyed everything about it.
+I have spent quite a bit of time there, and every time I go back, I have a more fantastic time than the last.
+I briefly lived there for a few months with Katie and Scot and thoroughly enjoyed everything about it.

 A Little About Torio